Anantara Golden Triangle Elephant Camp & Resort

 The best time to visit Chiang Rai is between October and April.
 The monsoon season traditionally begins in May and lasts through to October, with July to September usually being the time of heaviest rain.
 The hottest month is April, when temperatures can hit the 40s.
 The cooler months of November to January will be a good time to travel if you don't like the heat, with the average day temperature slightly below 30°C.

-To start planning your holiday to Anantara Golden Triangle Elephant Camp & Resort
+Call us on 020 3993 8476 to start planning your holiday to Anantara Golden Triangle Elephant Camp & Resort or take a look at our itineraries to Thailand

 The Anantara is a stunning luxury hotel set high up in the lush hills of Thailand's border overlooking Myanmar and Laos, in the heart of the Golden Triangle.
 Explore three countries, enjoy a walk with elephants, or simply relax and take in the view.